Home > Digital technologies > Metavers, what uses in business?

 - meetings

 In a meeting in the metaverse, you will no longer be limited by the size of the whiteboard.
 It will be possible to bring together people from all over the world in the same place, as with Zoom or Teams.
 It's justone more way to take part in a meeting.
-Some people will connect to a meeting from the metaverse, others from their phone or computer.
+Some people will connect to a meeting from the metaverse, while others will connect more conventionally from their phone or computer.
 Microsoft has deployed its enterprise metaverse called Mesh for Teams.

 In terms of equipment, companies will have to buy headsets.
 This cost is in addition to the cost of the computer.
 And some companies will dedicate a room for their employees to wear VR/RM headsets.